Skip to main content

 The hypereutrophic status — TSI 71 — reflects sustained heavy nutrient loading from the surrounding watershed and frequent algal pressure.
 The lake bottoms out at 15 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 With 1,259 acres of surface and 18.2 miles of shoreline, Knife Lake is a large water by Minnesota standards — recreational pressure is spread across a long shoreline.
 Knife Lake ranks 7 of 7 in Kanabec County — at the lower end of the locally monitored distribution.

 Eurasian watermilfoil has been documented at Knife Lake, requiring shoreline management to keep dense mats from crowding native vegetation.
-The fishery includes walleye alongside the lake's other 19 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 19 documented species — a notable draw for Minnesota anglers.
 A documented public access point at Knife Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 The lake has a long ice-out record — 44 observations on file, with a median ice-out around Apr 12.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-24.
 Grade methodology: LakeGrade methodology.